lunohodov/monarch/README.md

 ```

 As seen above, it is plain ruby code where you can refer to any object you
 need.
-In addition, each migration runs in a separate transaction.
+MonarchMigrate will run each migration in a separate transaction.

 To run all pending data migrations: